goodboy/tractor/docs/index.rst

 Examples
 --------
-Note, if you are on Windows please be sure to see the gotchas section before trying these.
+Note, if you are on Windows please be sure to see the :ref:`gotchas
+<windowsgotchas>` section before trying these.

 A trynamic first scene